subramanyammolleti/subramanyammolleti.github.io/_posts/2014-08-18-first-blog-post.md

 * Linux
 * Some other on Latest Technologies

-I'm interested in *Algorithms*, i'm not pretty good at them i want to master some of the basic *Algorithms* in the near future.
+I'm interested in *Algorithms*, i'm not good at them i want to master them as i feel they teach me what real computer science is.

 Cheers